City of Playford

 Location and boundaries

 The City of Playford is located in Adelaide's outer northern suburbs, about 30 kilometres from the Adelaide CBD.
-The City of Playford is bounded by the District Council of Mallala area, the Light Regional Council area, the Town of Gawler and the Barossa Council area in the north, the Adelaide Hills Council area in the east, the Cities of Salisbury and Tea Tree Gully in the south, and Gulf St Vincent in the west.
+The City of Playford is bounded by the Adeliade Plains Council area, the Light Regional Council area, the Town of Gawler and the Barossa Council area in the north, the Adelaide Hills Council area in the east, the City of Salisbury and the City of Tea Tree Gully in the south, and Gulf St Vincent in the west.
 The City of Playford's boundaries are the Gawler River, Wingate Road, Dalkeith Road, Smith Road and the South Para River in the north, Bassnet Road in the east, Airstrip Road, Hannaford Hump Road, One Tree Hill Road, Gould Creek, the Little Para River, Prunus Avenue, Jarvis Road, Porter Street, Commercial Road, the Gawler railway line, Bellchambers Road, Penfield Road, Heaslip Road, a line running east to west between Mumford Road and Mill Road and a line running east to west to the south of the Winston Park Equestrian Centre in the south, and Gulf St Vincent in the west.

 Playford is named after Sir Thomas Playford, former Premier of South Australia.